wisp-forest/docs/docs/accessories/home.md

 Welcome to the Accessories Wiki such will attempt to cover the API for using Accessories systems and give examples to learn how to implement your own accessories!

-**Currently underdevelopment and may be lacking in certain areas.
-Plans are in place to include a more tutorialized documentation on how you can create an accessory within the future.**
+!!! tip "Work-in-progress"
+    The Accessories documentation is still being improved, and currently lacks a quick start guide.
+If you are unsure about something, try to reference the JavaDoc or simply come ask in [our Discord](https://discord.gg/xrwHKktV2d) - we'll be happy to help

 ## Overview

-Accessories is a data-driven accessory mod for NeoForge and Fabric with its design around being loader agnostic allowing for more common code base than typically implementations.
-Such API is based on the works of [Curios](https://github.com/TheIllusiveC4/Curios) and [Trinkets](https://github.com/emilyploszaj/trinkets) with credit going to both [TheIllusiveC4](https://github.com/TheIllusiveC4) and [emilyploszaj](https://github.com/emilyploszaj) for their work on Accessory mods for Minecraft.
+Accessories is a data-driven accessory mod for NeoForge and Fabric and is designed to be loader agnostic.
+This allows for more common code base than typically implementations.
+The API is based on the works of [Curios](https://github.com/TheIllusiveC4/Curios) and [Trinkets](https://github.com/emilyploszaj/trinkets), with credit going to both [TheIllusiveC4](https://github.com/TheIllusiveC4) and [emilyploszaj](https://github.com/emilyploszaj) for their work on accessory mods for Minecraft.

 ## Features

-The benefits to alternative solutions are:

-- Multiloader design allowing for both Platform Specific mods and support for Multiloader mods using Common code area
-- Datapackable/Programmatic Unique Slot API allowing for either more user adjustable design or more restrictive method for mod specific accessory handling
+- Full support for `LivingEntity`, meaning the API supports not players, but other mobs like Zombies, Skeletons or even Wolves!
-- ItemStack Data Component based Accessory system allowing for any item with proper data to be an accessory for datapack or just to mess around with.
+- Integration with DataComponents, which allows any ItemStack to be usable as an accessory (useful for testing or just messing around).
-- Compatibility layers for other competing Accessory APIs with Sinytra connector in mind for there designs.
+- A Unique Slot API, which allows for adjusting or restricting what slots exist for Accessories.
+This can be accessed with both code or datapacks.
-- Builtin Events for general adjustments to Minecraft's mechanics like Enderman Mask or Piglin neutrality.
+- Events for adjusting behavior of Minecraft's mechanics depending on Accessories, like disabling Enderman aggro or Piglin neutrality.
+- Optional compatibility layers for both Curios and Trinkets, which allows any accessory to be usable regardless of modpack configuration.

+### Why Accessories?

+- More powerful and better API
+- Better support for rendering accessories
+- Supports multiloader setups, which makes porting and maintenance much easier
+- Built-in vanity slots, which allows for more customization